bsugg/Project2/Tuesday.md

 creating the `news` data set.
 Extreme values for `shares` \> 25,000 are filtered out (578 removed out of 39,644 records).
-The parameter functionality of markdown is then incorporated from the YAML header, initially using the parameter value `day` to filter the `news` data set on a certain day of week for analysis.
+The parameter functionality of markdown is then incorporated from the YAML header, using the parameter value `day` to filter the `news` data set on a certain day of week for analysis.

 Additional modifications are made, including the creation of a binary `popularity` variable as mentioned earlier, defining popularity as any article shared more than 1,400 times.
-To help visualize the amount of articles per `channel`, this variable is created as well using the `data_channel_is*` variables.
+To help visualize the amount of articles per channel/genre, a categorical `channel` variable is created as well using the `data_channel_is*` variables.
 Finally, any non-predictive variables are removed to create a `newsSlice` data set that will be sliced into train and test sets later on.

 ``` r
 # Read in the data, filter out extreme values